A potpourri of results in the general theory of stochastic noises: Basic notions, setting, notation, preliminaries

 \begin{example} Return to Example~\ref{example:wiener}, the noise Boolean algebra of it too is classical.
 For $k\in \mathbb{N}_0$, $H^{(k)}$ is the $k$-th Wiener chaos, i.e. $H({\mathbb{R}\choose k})$, and $K$ is the counting map. \end{example}

 Two nonclassical, but not black, examples of a one-dimensional noise are Warren's noises of splitting \cite{warren}, and of stickiness (``made by a Poisson snake'') \cite{warren-sticky}; for further examples of non-classical/black one-dimensional noises see \cite{spectra-harris,watanabe,Jan08thenoise}.
-The Brownian web gives rise to a two-dimensional black noise factorization over the Boolean algebra of rectangles of the plane \cite{ellis}; its one-dimensional projection onto the time-axis is a one-dimensional noise, which is also black (the noise of coalescence \cite[Section~7]{tsirelson-arxiv-4}).
+The Brownian web gives rise to a two-dimensional black noise factorization over the Boolean algebra of rectangles of the plane \cite{ellis}; its one-dimensional projection onto the time-axis is a one-dimensional noise, which is also black (the noise of coalescence \cite[Section~7]{picard2004lectures}).
 Another example of a two-dimensional black noise (in the obvious meaning of this qualification) is given by the scaling limit of critical planar percolation (the noise of percolation) \cite{schramm}.
 None of these are completely straightforward to describe and it is an outstanding problem to provide examples of higher-dimensional black noises.

-However, a ``zero-dimensional'' example of a black noise Boolean algebra can be given in relatively succinct terms as follows.
+However, a ``zero-dimensional'' class of examples of black $B$ can be given in relatively succinct terms.